interfect/cjdns-installer/Users Guide.md

 },
 ```

-Only one side of a given link need peering credentials.
+Only one side of a given link needs peering credentials.
 The person on the other end just puts the password in their configuration file as an "authorized password".

 ###Make some Internet friends